yue/yue/docs/guides/js/getting_started.md

 So even though it is not hard to write V8 bindings for Cocoa or Qt, it is impossible to run their message loops together with the event loop of Node.js.
 The most common trick of keep iterating events of GUI message loops, results in high CPU usage.
-While the trick used by Yue's `Lifetime` API to replace the event loop, has various problems with the events queue of Node.js.
+While the trick used by Yue's `MessageLoop` API to replace the event loop, has various problems with the events queue of Node.js.

 Luckily with Yode the problem with message loop has been solved cleanly, even if